Healthy Homes Assessment Pakipaki

 Home Assessments Pakipaki for Rental Properties

-There are a variety of things to be able to examine when conducting an house inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
-The most common are:
+There are many things to look over when conducting the home assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standard.
+A few examples are:

 • Is there adequate drainage and draught stopping?

-The consequences of not having a Healthy home that is in compliance with the Residential Tenancies Act and consequently being in the wrong of an tenant services ruling can be extremely costly for property owners and landlords.
-For expert advice, call now and schedule your rental properties house evaluation.
+The consequences of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently getting on the wrong side of a ruling on tenancy solutions ruling can be extremely costly for property owners and landlords.
+For expert advice get in touch today and book your rental property house assessment.

 home assessments for rental properties